John Lofland (sociologist): Biography

 In the 1970s, 1980s, and 1990s Lofland did field work among peace demonstrators in the United States and in Europe.
 He has undertaken administrative roles in several social science associations and contributed as an editor or associate editor to sociological publications.
 He has also been active in community organizations in Davis, California.

+Lofland's wife Lyn attended Stanford University and Antioch College, then completed a master's degree at the University of Michigan, followed by a doctorate at the University of California, San Francisco.
+She also taught at UC Davis.
+Lyn Lofland died on September 7, 2022.